Everything you need to know before visiting the Oktoberfest

 One of the most spirited festivals in the world is the Oktoberfest in Munich, Germany.
 If you have never been to the Oktoberfest, then you should definitely give yourself a hint and visit it at least once in life.
 Even though it is a crazy experience, on the other hand, it is a once in a lifetime experience.

 For everyone who is going to experience the Oktoberfest, this guide will help you to get the most out of your trip.

-The Oktoberfest is always two weeks long and includes three weekends (opening on the weekend before)
+The Oktoberfest is always two weeks long and includes three weekends.
+(The opening is on the weekend before.)

 The Oktoberfest is in Munich, Germany on the Theresienwiese, which is also the reason why we locals call the festival “Wiesn”.